LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W10-D0-Announcements.md

 ## This Week's Objective

-This week you'll learn how to use *regular expressions* to search for pattern matches in strings.
+This week is your opportunity to review all that we've covered in this class&mdash;both as preparation for the final quiz as well as a way to firm up your knowledge of JavaScript so you will be ready to write great JavaScript code in the future!

 ## Announcements for Fall 2025

-The college will be closed Thursday and Friday, 11/27 and 11/28, for the Thanksgiving holiday.

-## Registration for Winter Term 2026
+- Regfest

 Registration for winter term is still open.
 If you haven't registered yet, do it now! &#128512;